German Fernandez: Collegiate

 The top distance recruit in the nation, Fernandez elected to attend Oklahoma State University in Stillwater, Oklahoma, to run for Coach Dave Smith.
 During the Razorback Invitational, Fernandez broke a World Junior Record by running 3:56.5 mile indoors.
 At the Big 12 Championships, he ran 3:55.02 to further his record and beat the converted collegiate indoor record in the mile.

 In outdoor track, he broke Galen Rupp's American Junior Record at 5000 meters at the Payton Jordan Cardinal Invitational, but Chris Derrick finished ahead of German to take the American Junior Record.
 However, at the 2009 USA Outdoor Track and Field National Championships he placed 5th in the 5000m, beating Derrick's American Junior Record in a time of 13:25.46.

 He was the 2009 NCAA Division I champion in the outdoor 1500 meters, winning in 3:39.00.

 Bowerman Track Club

-Fernandez is now coached by Jerry Schumacher in Portland, Oregon, where he trains with his 2009 IAAF World Cross Country Championships teammate Chris Derrick.
+Fernandez was coached by Jerry Schumacher in Portland, Oregon, where he trained with his 2009 IAAF World Cross Country Championships teammate Chris Derrick.
 Fernandez finished 11th at 2009 IAAF World Cross Country Championships – Junior men's race.
 He finished 25th at the 36th 2008 2008 IAAF World Cross Country Championships – Junior men's race with a time of 24:15, leading Team United States to a sixth-place team finish in Edinburgh, Scotland.
 Fernandez ran 13:47 5000 meters on 15 June 2014 at the Portland Track Festival.

 Fernandez finished 2nd at 2014 USA Road 5k Championships and 8th the following year.